 There have been recycling bins in all of the University buildings since 2018.
 Waste bins were removed from staff offices at the same time.
 Waste such as paper, batteries and printer cartridges is now collected in separate streams.
 But the big question is: what happens to the different waste streams?
 We take a look behind the scenes.

-The transport and processing of waste results in CO2 emissions and wastage of raw materials.
-The University’s prime aim is therefore to avoid producing waste as far as possible.
+Transporting and processing waste generates CO2 emissions.
+And incineration is a waste of raw materials.
+The University’s prime aim is therefore to produce as little waste as possible.

 - The main objective is to prevent waste.
 This is the most effective way of reducing the impact on the environment.